 Music and spoken word: Music and poetry/ storytelling/ lecture/ theatre

-Mixed: Gig + opional participation (eg Folk club with floor spots, workshop + performance)
+Mixed: Gig + optional participation (eg Folk club with floor spots, workshop + performance)

 Children’s event